 Cans: Aluminum beverage cans and bi-metal/steel cans such as soup cans are 100% recyclable.

 Corrugated Cardboard and Paperboard: Paperboard is gray or white non-corrugated cardboard, such as cereal and shoe boxes.
 Remove any plastic bag liners or cellophane windows.
-Cardboard and paperboard with wax or plastic coating such as milk cartons and ice cream containers are not accepted.
-Cardboard should be flattened.

 Glass: All color jars and bottles should be rinsed and caps removed.
 NO ceramics, plate glass, headlights, dishes, light bulbs, or pyrex, please.